millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 -   In the OCI Compute Console, click on the **Storage** tab, then click on **Object Storage** on the left-hand menu:
     ![](images/300/snap0014297.jpg)

--   Choose the root compartment in the **COMPARTMENT** drop-down if it is not already choosen:
+-   Choose the root compartment in the **COMPARTMENT** drop-down if it is not already choosen.
+The name of your root compartment might be different.
     ![](images/300/snap0014298.jpg)

 ### STEP 4: Create a Bucket for the Object Storage